 Fight Back Against Internal Fraud

-Internal fraud drains approximately $4 trillion annually from global businesses, according to an estimate by the Association of Certified Fraud Examiners (ACFE).
+Internal fraud drains approximately $4.5 trillion dollars annually from global businesses, according to the Association of Certified Fraud Examiners (ACFE).
+According to ACFE's latest Report to the Nations, the median internal fraud loss in manufacturing and production companies is $198,000.

 Although companies can experience pilferage from customers, vendors and other sources, employees account for the highest losses, when taking into account offenses such as fraudulent insurance claims, unauthorized time off and theft of proprietary information.
 Crimes can be as simple as stealing company supplies or as complex as sophisticated financial statement fraud.

-More specifically, fraud by managers and key executives generates the highest dollar losses because these employees are in a good position to falsify financial, credential, work-related or test-related documents for personal gain.
+More specifically, fraud by managers and key executives generates the highest dollar losses because these employees are in a have access to assets and financial records.
+This provides the opportunity to falsify financial, credential, work-related or test-related documents for personal gain.

 What can your company do to prevent theft?
-The ACFE Report found these measures are effective:
+The ACFE report found these measures to be effective:

-- Improve internal controls.
-For example, do not allow the same employee to keep books, collect funds, write checks and reconcile bank accounts.
-Arrange for monthly bank statements to be delivered unopened to the company owner, who should review them for unusual transactions, such as declining deposits and checks to unfamiliar parties.
+1. Improve internal controls.
+A strong system of internal controls is your company's first line of defense against fraud.
+For example, don't allow the same employee to keep books, collect funds, write checks and reconcile bank accounts.
+Likewise, arrange for monthly bank statements to be delivered unopened to the company owner, who should review them for unusual transactions, such as declining deposits and checks to unfamiliar parties.

-- Arrange for fraud audits by the company's outside accountants or an internal audit department.
-CPAs can conduct regular independent internal control studies of cash accounts, bank statements and other items to detect criminal activity.
+3. Arrange for fraud audits.
+Your company's outside accountants or an internal audit department should conduct regular independent internal control studies of cash accounts, bank statements and other items to detect criminal activity.
 Surprise audits are an effective, yet underutilized, tool in the fight against fraud.

-- Institute anonymous fraud reporting mechanisms, such as hotlines.
-Fraud is commonly discovered through tips from employees, vendors, customers or other sources.
+6. Institute anonymous fraud reporting mechanisms.
+Fraud is commonly discovered through tips from employees, vendors, customers or other sources reported through phone, email or online hotlines.
 These people are frequently in a position to see violations of company policies or excessive personal spending by colleagues.

-- Look for behavioral red flags including the perpetrator living beyond his or her means and having financial difficulties.
-They can also involve an unwillingness to share duties, a "wheeler-dealer" attitude, divorce or family issues, addiction problems, refusal to take vacations and an unusually close association with vendors or customers.
+8. Look for behavioral red flags.
+Examples may include the perpetrator living beyond his or her means, having financial or person difficulties (such as a divorce or an addiction), expressing an unwillingness to share duties or take vacations, and engaging in an unusually close association with vendors or customers.

-Take a zero tolerance stand on fraud.
-With a few basic procedures in place, internal business theft can be significantly reduced — or even eliminated — so your construction business can flourish.
-Ask your accounting firm for more information.
+With a few basic procedures in place, internal business theft can be significantly reduced — or even eliminated — so your manufacturing business can flourish.
+The keys are to have adequate checks and balances in place, to stay on top of the latest fraud schemes, and to be consistent and swift in investigating and prosecuting suspicious activity.
+Ask your CPA for more information.